Musfiqs/Voice-assistant/README.md

-# 🎤 ARIA Voice Assistant
+# 🎤 SIMPLE VOICE ASSISTANT

 A futuristic AI voice assistant with a dark-themed GUI, built with Python.
 Features both demo mode and real OpenAI integration.